Ghini/ghini.desktop/doc/use_cases-jbq.rst

          We are very much looking forward to seeing that `issue-9
          <https://github.com/Bauble/bauble.classic/issues/9>`_ solved!

-  ..  admonition:: at rank subfamily, tribe
+  ..  admonition:: At rank subfamily, tribe
       :class: toggle

          Just as we reserved the prefix Zzx- for subtribe, we reserve the